Understand the Process

 | Format | What structure?
 (JSON, CSV, plain text, form fields) | What structure?
 (JSON, Slack message, .csv, record update) |

+How does the process start?
+Be specific.
 Select all that apply.
 Then for each one, add the specifics.
-"Webhook" is not enough — you need to know which system, what event, and what the payload looks like.
+"Webhook" is not enough, you need to know which system, what event, and what the payload looks like.

+Shape → nodes → connections → agent placement.
 Map the workflow before you spec any agents.
-You need to see the shape of the process, where every node sits, and where agents are placed before you can write a meaningful agent spec.
-Skipping this creates agents that don't know what they're receiving or passing on.
+You need to see the shape, where every node sits, and where agents are placed before you can write a meaningful spec.

 Steps run one after another.
 Every node feeds the next.
 No branches.